yersel500/fund-me-app/README.md

 #### Step 4:

+In the front end project directory:

+- Install Metamask extension on your browser
-In the front end project directory, open witn live server :
+- open witn live server :

 ##### `index.html`